RichardBradley/liquibase.github.com/quickstart.md

         With the ledger and the tracking table, Liquibase is able to:
 </p>
 <ul class="opg">
-    <li>Track and version database changes – so users know exactly what changes have been deployed to the database and what changes have not yet been deployed</li>
+    <li>Track and version database changes – Users know exactly what changes have been deployed to the database and what changes have not yet been deployed.</li>
     <li>Deploy changes – specifically, by comparing what is in the ledger against what is in the tracking table, Liquibase is able to deploy only the changes that have not yet been deployed previously to the database.
             <ul class="opg" style="list-style-type: circle; padding-bottom: 0; margin-left: 1em;">
                     <li>Note: Liquibase has advanced features such as contexts, labels, and preconditions to precisely control when and where changeSets are deployed.</li>